Olona-04/Olona-04.Portfolio.github.io/README.md

 ---

-# Reflection on Mock Interview Video
+# Reflection on Mock Interview Video (STAR Method)

 ## Situation
 As part of the digital portfolio, I was required to record a mock interview video.
 This task allowed me to simulate a real job interview and evaluate my communication skills.
 At first, I felt nervous because speaking in front of the camera can be challenging.
 However, I understood that this was an opportunity to improve my confidence and professional communication skills.